×

 Example:

-Real time dashboards provide administrators and presiding judges with updates on training completion rates, failed assessments, and summarised insights in plain language.
+Real time dashboards provide administrators and presiding judges with updates on training completion rates, failed assessments, and summarized insights in plain language.

 Example Solution Real Time Dashboards And Reporting illustration